vinay-lanka/vinay-lanka/README.md

 ## Hi, I'm Vinay Lanka!

-I'm currently pursuing my Masters in Robotics as a Graduate Student at the University of Maryland, College Park.
+I'm pursuing my Masters in Robotics as a Graduate Student at the University of Maryland, College Park.

 Previously,
 - Robotics Engineer at Newspace Research and Technologies.